top of page

 We aim to empower parents to delay smartphones and social media...

-About Our
+Our Mission

-Because New Zealand is winning the race to the bottom...
+Currently-New Zealand is winning the race to the bottom...

 NZ Cyber Statistics